quasar-011/face-detection-and-filters/readme.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License[LICENSE].

 ---